arthur5120/real-time-chat-app/--todo-list.md

 # Handle repeated names on the chat/socket room user list.
 (Maybe use a set with their ids/names) [DONE]
 # Adding null to the socket online list when auto-logout is performed due to duplicated sessions.
 [DONE]
 # User going inactive even when clicking.
 Scheduling is not resetting properly.
 [DONE]
+# Change some buttons on the chat to CustomButton variations.
+# Weird behavior during session timeout on chrome.
+# If user connected recently, set to inactivity status on the socket.
+# Handle online user control on server and socket when removing cookie manually.
+# Fix idempotency when creating user.
+# Update the room users when the session expires.
+# Save user preferences in cookies.
+# Inactivity status not loading sometimes when refreshing the page.
+# previous property on the messageBeingEdited state might not be updating correctly.
 # A message is being added to the local chat erroneously for a moment before the chat loads the correct messages.
 # Editing the message fails sometimes.
 # Make list of silenced rooms.